DIY Wire Bubble Wands: A Crafty Twist on a Fun Pastime!

 Trying Out Your New Wire Bubble Wands

-When you are ready to try out your wands, you’ll need a soap concoction.
+When you are ready to try out your new diy wire bubble wands, you’ll need a soap concoction.
+So let’s make that, too!
 It was kind of tricky at first to get it right, because although you only need a few ingredients to do so, you have to add them correctly.
 You need some dishwashing soap (think Dawn, Ajax, etc.), warm water, and glycerin.

 Pour the water into your bottle or jar first and then add the dishwashing soap in a skinny stream so it goes to the bottom and doesn’t form suds.
-I did it bass-akwards at first and when suds form on top it won’t work, the little bitty bubbles just sat on the loop of my wand and evaporated.
+I did it bass-akwards at first and when suds form on top it won’t work as well, the little bitty bubbles just sat on the loop of my wand and evaporated.

 Then add a little bit of glycerin (about a teaspoon) I added a teeny pinch of glitter for kicks too.
 Stir it slowly (so suds won’t form)